w314/notes/javaNotes/oop.md

 - A constructor is declared like a method, except its method signature does not contain a return type, and a constructor always has the same name as the class.

-- The new object created by the constructor is always of the class in which the constructor is declared. this refers to the object which is being instantiated - it is used to initialize instance variables, or - to call other constructors (this is called constructor chaining)
+- The new object created by the constructor is always of the class in which the constructor is declared.
+- the `this` keyword refers to the object which is being instantiated - it is used to initialize instance variables, or - to call other constructors (this is called constructor chaining)
-  There is another keyword important for constructors - the super keyword, which references the "super", or parent, class.
+- the `super` keyword references the "super", or parent class.

-  When invoked as a method (super()), the parent class constructor will be called.
+  - When invoked as a method (super()), the parent class constructor will be called.
-  A super() call (or a this() call) must be the first line of any constructor.
+  - A super() call (or a this() call) must be the first line of any constructor.

 - If not explicitly provided, the compiler will inject super() it on the first line implicitly.
-  The "default" constructor takes no arguments and simply calls super() (see above) - sometimes it is referred to as the "default, no-args" constructor.
-- However if we define our own constructor(s) in the class, we will not receive a default constructor from the compiler.
+- The `default constructor` takes no arguments and simply calls super().
+However if we define our own constructor(s) in the class, we will not receive a default constructor from the compiler.

 #### Constructors vs. Methods